Gamma-ray Orbital Modulation in Spider Pulsars: Three Discoveries and a Universal Modulated Fraction: Results

 \subsubsection{PSR J2241-5236}

-PSR J2241-5236 (J2241) is a black widow pulsar with $P_\textrm{s}=2.2$ ms and $P_\textrm{b}=3.5$~h. \cite{an18} found low-energy ($<1$ GeV) orbital modulation in J2241, with the first, stronger peak occurring near the pulsar's superior conjunction and a second, smaller peak near the pulsar's inferior conjunction.
-To explain this, \cite{an18} suggested that the pulsar and companion winds strength ratio varies, so that the IBS wraps around the companion, but occasionally also around the pulsar.
+PSR J2241-5236 (J2241) is a black widow pulsar with $P_\textrm{s}=2.2$ ms and $P_\textrm{b}=3.5$~hr. \cite{an18} found low-energy ($<1$ GeV) orbital modulation in J2241, with the first, stronger peak occurring near the pulsar's superior conjunction and a second, smaller peak near the pulsar's inferior conjunction.
+To explain this, \cite{an18} suggested that the strength ratio of the pulsar and companion winds varies, so that the IBS wraps around the companion, but occasionally also around the pulsar.
 This would produce two peaks at the pulsar's superior and inferior conjunctions.

-A 20 ks Chandra observation of J2241 revealed thermal X-ray emission presumably originating from hot polar caps on the neutron star's surface \citep{keith11}.
-No significant non-thermal component was detected in the Chandra data \citep{an18}.
+A 20 ks Chandra observation of J2241 revealed thermal X-ray emission, presumably originating from hot polar caps on the neutron star's surface, and a possible nonthermal component \citep{keith11, an18}.
+However, the observation was not sensitive enough to probe XOM \citep{an18}.
 Using NICER, \cite{guillot19} detected thermal X-ray pulsations from J2241.

 We also detect GOM with a significance of $6.1\sigma$ using reweighted $0.1-1$ GeV photons.
 Since the orbital light curve of this system is peculiar, our sinusoidal model does not fit the data well, as expected (see Figure \ref{fig:lcs}).
 However, it provides reasonable estimates for the MF ($18\pm5\%$) and the location of the stronger peak ($\Phi_{max}=0.30\pm0.04$).